-Note 25: Contingent Liabilities
+Note 26: Contingent Liabilities

 The Board of Directors ceased the employment of Directors Wayne Ryder and Leon Reisgys on 19th July 2013.
 On 20th September 2013, Wayne Ryder and Leon Reisgys filed proceedings in the Supreme Court of Western Australia for additional payments following the cessation of their employment.
-The Company's solicitors have advised that no further payments are owing beyond those already provided for in the financial books of the Company and the proceedings will be vigorously defended by the Company.
-The matter has been set for hearing on 28th November 2016.
+The Supreme Court proceedings took place in November 2016 and the Company is awaiting the judgement.
+The Company's solicitors have advised that no further payments are owing beyond those already provided for in the financial books of the Company.
 The Company has received a letter dated 12 March 2014 from the above parties requesting an apology for certain public statements.
 No liability is anticipated from this event by the Board.